sirixdb/sirixdb.github.io/concepts.md

 ---

 ## Introduction
 Sirix is a temporal database system and never overwrites data.
 It is based on a log-structured copy-on-write approach, whereas versioning takes place at the page- as well as record/node-level.
-Let's first define what a temporal database system is all about.
+Let us first define what a temporal database system is all about.

 A temporal database is capable of retrieving past states, that is snapshots of your data.
 Typically it stores transaction time, that is the time a transaction commits data.
 If we also store the valid time, that is when a fact is true in the real world we have a bitempiral relation, that is two time axis.